OsmanDhaqane/cheese-ctf-tryhackme/README.md

 The scan reported a very large number of open ports.
 This suggested that the result might be noisy or intentionally misleading, so I decided not to focus on every reported service.

-To continue enumeration, I shifted attention to the web application and browsed the target over HTTP.
-I also performed directory and file enumeration to identify exposed pages and interesting resources.
+I then shifted attention to the web application and performed directory and file enumeration to identify exposed pages and interesting resources.

 ```bash
 feroxbuster -u http://10.x.x.x -w /usr/share/dirb/wordlists/common.txt -x php,txt,html
 ```